apache/beam/learning/prompts/documentation-lookup/44_dataflow_runner.md

 Monitor the job's progress, view execution details, and receive updates on the pipeline's results using the [Dataflow Monitoring Interface](https://cloud.google.com/dataflow/pipelines/dataflow-monitoring-intf) or the [Dataflow Command-line Interface](https://cloud.google.com/dataflow/pipelines/dataflow-command-line-intf).

-***6. Block Execution or Cancel The Job:***

-To block execution, use the [`waitUntilFinish`](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/PipelineResult.html#waitUntilFinish–) method for Java or the [`wait_until_finish`](https://beam.apache.org/releases/pydoc/current/apache_beam.runners.runner.html#apache_beam.runners.runner.PipelineResult.wait_until_finish) method for Python.
-The methods wait until the pipeline finishes and return its final status.
-The Cloud Dataflow Runner prints job status updates and console messages while waiting for the pipeline to finish.

-To cancel the job, you can use the [Dataflow Monitoring Interface](https://cloud.google.com/dataflow/pipelines/dataflow-monitoring-intf) or the [Dataflow Command-line Interface](https://cloud.google.com/dataflow/pipelines/dataflow-command-line-intf).

 For more information on the supported capabilities of the Cloud Dataflow Runner, refer to the [Beam Capability Matrix](https://beam.apache.org/documentation/runners/capability-matrix/) in the Apache Beam documentation.